illustration of a shadow of a head, inside it multiple levels in a pyramid structure to show this blog is about developing high potential talent

 / Resources / Blogs / Developing High-Potential Talent: 7 Challenges in Identifying Emerging Leaders

-Right now, companies are telling us they’ve had the lowest leadership bench strength they’ve ever had.
-Our Global Leadership Forecast 2021 revealed only 11% of companies have a strong bench.
+Right now, companies are facing a severe crisis in leadership bench strength.
+Our Global Leadership Forecast 2025 revealed only 20% of companies have a strong bench.
 Why is this happening?
 One of the problems is that companies aren’t appropriately accelerating their high-potential talent for the challenges we face today.

 And to be sure you have the talent you need at higher levels of leadership, you need to identify high potentials early, starting with your emerging leaders.
 In this blog, we’ll help you identify key challenges in identifying your high-potential emerging leaders, and how to start investing in them.